What does an author actually do all day?

 Then there are the blog posts I read to keep up to date with the industry, and the many books I read on the subject of writing and business.

 Last, but by no means, least, my husband has become my ‘wife.’
-I was lucky enough to retire him several years ago, and he keeps himself busy by doing everything so I can have more time to write – he does most of the cooking, cleaning, washing, ironing, looking after the dog, the house, the garden, me… I honestly know I wouldn’t get so much done with out him.
+I was lucky enough to retire him several years ago, and he keeps himself busy by doing everything so I can have more time to write – he does most of the cooking, cleaning, washing, ironing, the house, the garden, me… I honestly know I wouldn’t get so much done without him.
 We’re definitely a team - and I class myself as very lucky!

 He’s also a great sounding board for plots and twists.
 He helps keep my ideas realistic: ‘That’s a bit Die Hard 7, Mel,’ he’ll say.
 ‘You need to bring it back to Die Hard 4.’